RosettaCommons/documentation/Updates-beta-genpot.md

   --amide_chi           Define amide as rotatable CHI --freeze_ringring     Define  as rotatable CHI
 ```

+* Requires numpy and scipy installed.
+* Requires numba installation for --am1bcc option.
+This can be readily installed through Anaconda.

 ## Ligand docking

 A new ligand docking protocol has been added, [[GALigandDock]], that takes advantage of this new generic potential.
 It combines fast scoring on a precomputed grid with a genetic algorithm to allow very accurate ligand docking in 3-10 CPU minutes total per target (fixed sidechain) or 10-30 CPU minutes total (flexible sidechain).